mariyam-khan/Causal_genes_GWAS_loci_CAD/README.md

 Here the lead SNP has position 137997742 on Chromosome 3 and you wish to have SNPs around this lead SNP within 1Mb of distance.
 You will then get the same Exposure 3 137997742.csv and Outcome 3 137997742.csv files with SNPs which are significant (p − value ≤ e − 08) and 1 Mb around 137997742 on chromosome3.

+# 3.4.2  For entire exposure/outcome data, get datasets of each chromosome and SNPs within 1Mb distance.

 If there is no specific locus where you wish to perform the analysis but rather the entire exposure and outcome data, we have a code Seperate chr.py which can output the exposure and outcome data segregated per chromosome and position.
 You can give as input the exposure data file which you used to extract the